Beyond Shared Vocabulary: Increasing Representational Word Similarities across Languages for Multilingual Machine Translation: Analysis

-Compared with the standard transformer-based model, our method introduces extra parameters and graph operations.
-Particularly, a big graph (adjacency) matrix with a shape like $32K\times 32K$ is multiplied with the original embedding table.
-A natural question here is whether the training latency will be raised to an unacceptable level.
-We show the latency of training in Table~\ref{table-speed}.
-All of the experiments here were conducted on a single A6000 GPU card with FP16 optimization.
+Compared with the standard transformer model, our method introduces extra graph operations.
+Particularly, a big graph (adjacency) matrix of size $30K\times 30K$ is multiplied with the original embedding table.
+An obvious question here is whether training latency increases to an unacceptable level.
+We show training latency in Table~\ref{table-speed}.
+All experiments here were conducted on a single NVIDIA A6000 GPU card with FP16 optimization.
+We utilized the sparse matrix optimization provided by PyTorch~\citep{paszke2019pytorch} for implementation.

-As shown in Table~\ref{table-speed}, for transformer-small with a 32K vocabulary, the extra training latency is small, with only 11\% and 34\% for the 1-hop and 2-hop models.
-Even for a bigger graph matrix setting, training latency is limited.
-Latency could be reduced further by sparse matrix optimizations.
+As shown in Table~\ref{table-speed}, for the model we used for IWSLT14 (30K vocabulary), the extra training latency is negligible, with only 4\% and 6\% for the 1-hop and 2-hop models.
+Even for a much bigger graph matrix, (128K vocabulary, nearly 16 times bigger adjacency matrix), training latency is limited.
+The only trainable parameter we introduced here is the dense matrix within the graph networks, which constitutes approximately 2\% of all model parameters.
+Furthermore, due to the sparsity of the adjacency matrix, the additional memory usage is negligible, amounting to less than 1\%.

-Although the graph matrix is quite big, it only applies to the embedding table and is applied only once per training step.
-In other words, the batch size or the scale of the transformer does not matter.
-It should also be noted that the re-parameterized embedding table can be stored for online deployment, meaning inference latency will be exactly the same as the baseline.
+It is worth noting that although the graph matrix can be sizable, the re-parameterized embedding table can be decoupled and stored for online deployment, meaning inference latency is exactly the same as for the baseline.
+Meanwhile, for training, GraphMerge only applies to the embedding table once per training step.
+In other words, the batch size or the model size of the transformer architecture does not matter.
+Both benefits show practicality for large-scale settings.